Siamese Image Modeling for Self-Supervised Vision Representation Learning: Method

 \subsection{Loss Function}

 Loss functions guide the training direction, and thus shape the characteristic of the learned representations.
-ID methods usually adopt a loss over the globally averaged image feature to separate representations among images, while MIM employs a dense loss on each image patch to learn representations within each individual image.
-To obtain and combine these desirable characteristics, we implement both global and dense level losses to \name{}.
+ID methods usually adopt a loss over the globally averaged feature to separate representations among images, while MIM employs a dense loss on image patches to learn representations within each individual image.
+Interestingly, we find that a dense loss only is enough to train both semantic alignment and spatial sensitivity well.
+As a result, we only employ a dense loss for training \name{}.

-Once the prediction $y_b$ and target $z_b$ have been calculated, we adopt the contrastive loss from UniGrad~\cite{tao2021exploring} as the objective function:
+Once the prediction $y_b$ and target $z_b$ have been calculated, we adopt a dense loss function for each predicted token.
+UniGrad~\cite{tao2021exploring} is employed because it is a unified loss of ID methods and is also memory-friendly.
+To apply UniGrad on the dense level, we treat each token representation as an independent sample, \ie $y_b^i, i=1,\dots,N$.
+The corresponding positive sample is therefore $z_b^i$, and the negative samples consist of all the tokens from the target branch.
+The dense loss can then be computed according to\footnote{Here we remove the L2 normalization in the original UniGrad formulation, as we empirically find that not applying normalization to the online prediction can improve the performance (see Section~\ref{subsec:ablation}).}

-where $y$ comes from the online prediction, its target $z$ is the positive sample, and all representations from the target branch constitute the negative sample set $\mathcal{N}$.
-UniGrad is employed because it is a unified loss of ID methods and is also memory-friendly.
+where $y_b^i$ comes from the online prediction, its target $z_b^i$ is the positive sample, and all token representations from the target branch constitute the negative sample set $\mathcal{N}$.
 Note that most ID methods use the InfoNCE loss~\cite{van2018representation}, which will require $\mathcal{O}(|\mathcal{N}|)$ memory to calculate the similarities.
 This is infeasible for the dense loss because of the vast number of negative sample patches.
 In contrast, UniGrad~\cite{tao2021exploring} only consumes $\mathcal{O}(D^2)$ memory by first calculating the covariance matrix of negative samples.
-To guide the model for better global and dense representations, UniGrad is used on both global and dense levels.